All Episodes

 And this is a change for the labor unions.

-Labor unions have been all they have been they've been backing this all over.
+Labor unions have been all they've been backing this all along.

-The reason they backed it was that it allowed all these guest workers to come in here, and eventually what it did was was lead to uh uh higher it it would affect the minimum wage eventually and then lead to higher union salaries.
+The reason they backed it was that it allowed all these guest workers to come in here, and eventually what it did was lead to higher, it would affect the minimum wage eventually and then lead to higher union salaries.

-And it and it would it would lead to further uh uh opportunities for these workers to finally unionize.
+And it would lead to further opportunities for these workers to finally unionize.

 You know, the unions have been losing membership dramatically for years.